Charles C. Lynch

 Charles C. Lynch is the former owner of a city sanctioned medical marijuana dispensary in Morro Bay, California.
 Lynch obtained a medical marijuana dispensary business license, a medical marijuana nursery permit and was a member of the local chamber of commerce.
 Lynch was compliant with California medical marijuana laws, but was prosecuted and convicted under federal marijuana laws.
-As of July 30, 2014, Lynch remained out on bail pending appeal.
+On April 23, 2024, after completing a diversion program, all charges against Lynch were dismissed with prejudice.

 City sanctioned dispensary

 In April 2006 Lynch obtained a medical marijuana dispensary business license from the city of Morro Bay.
 In July 2006 Lynch was issued a medical marijuana nursery permit which allowed him to provide marijuana plants to the members of his dispensary.
 Lynch was also a member of the Morro Bay Chamber of Commerce.
 The business operated under strict guidance from city and state officials that licensed the marijuana dispensary for over one year.

 Raid and arrest

 On March 29, 2007, the dispensary was raided by the local Sheriff Pat Hedges in cooperation with the Drug Enforcement Administration (DEA).
 The dispensary reopened a week later with the blessing of Morro Bay officials.
 The dispensary eventually closed on May 16, 2007, after the DEA threatened the landlord of the dispensary with criminal forfeiture of his property.

 On July 17, 2007, Lynch was arrested under federal law for marijuana trafficking, and was convicted in August 2008 of operating a drug premises, selling drugs to minors, distribution of over 100 kilos of marijuana, cultivating more than 100 marijuana plants and conspiracy to distribute marijuana.
 During the trial, his attorneys were barred from referring to the legality of his business under state law.